zchsh/paper-mini-gen/NOTES.md

   - Currently feels mostly functional... but styling feels like it could use some work!

 ### Later

-#### Separate arrangement tool

-- [ ] Not everyone knows how to work with SVGs.
-Bit of a pain.
-Consider arrangement of "results" on page...
-  - maybe let them be dragged around, even rotated?
-  - nah... seems to make more sense to have this as a separate tool
-  - character mini generator should render to `.svg`, or to `.jpeg` or `.png`.
-The exported asset can then be placed and duplicated in other programs (eg Figma).
-If I happen to want to create an HTML-based standalone program that lets you arrange imported `.svg`, `.png`, and `.jpeg` files on a page, that might be cool.
-But, can be completely separate from the "paper minis" generator.
-  - probably makes sense as a separate project

 #### Explore path smoothing after boolean addition